gastbob40/epigear/README.md

   vocal_channels:               # The list of voice channel
     general:                    # The name of the object
       name: General             # The name of the voice channel (in discord)
-      overwrites: ~             # The overwrited permissions
+      overwrites: ~             # The overwritten permissions
       default_perm: HIDDEN      # The default perm
 ```